Harvey Secter, Chancellor

 Kathryn currently works for MNP LLP Winnipeg as a Tax Manager as part of the Taxation Services Team.
 Her focus is in corporate tax planning for owner-managed businesses.

 Jeff Lieberman graduated from the University of Manitoba with both a Bachelor of Commerce (Hons) degree and a Bachelor of Arts Degree.
 Jeff is the owner and president of the Great Promotional Products Company.
 He strongly believes in volunteering in the community and some of his past and present volunteering includes: President of the University of Manitoba Alumni Association; President of Folklorama; President of the Rady JCC; and as a member of the Board of Directors of the Jewish Foundation of Manitoba, the Jewish Federation of Winnipeg, the Promotional Products Association of Canada, and the Winnipeg Blues Hockey Club.
 Mr. Lieberman also chaired the B’nai Brith Canada “Every Person Deserves a Name” Annual Program.

-Jeff received the William Norrie Outstanding Community Leader Award in 2014, and the Jewish Federation of Winnipeg Young Leadership Award in 1998.
-Jeff is married to Robyn and they are very proud of their children, Amy, Joshua, and Noah.
+Jeff received the Canadian Race Relations Community Champion Award in 2018, the William Norrie Outstanding Community Leader Award in 2014, and the Jewish Federation of Winnipeg Young Leadership Award in 1998.

 Judi Linden is a registered nurse with a specialization in infection control with over 30 years’ experience with the Portage and District Hospital.
 She has served as the director of finance for Infection Prevention and Control Canada and is a founding member of the Provincial Network of Infection Control Practitioners.